 The itineraries listed on-line are provided for general information only.
 Weather (heat, wind, ice) will play a large part in the precise locations of landings and Zodiac excursions.
 It is not uncommon to discover new landing places that have not been visited before, adding an extra element of surprise.
 The Captain has the final decision on the itinerary and flexibility is essential for travelers.

 Each vessel will have a daily schedule of lectures, films, etc that are available that day.
-On many vessels, the bridge is a popular place for travelers to gather to watch the ship negotiate amongst polar ice and spot wildlife.
+On many vessels, the bridge is a popular place for travelers to gather to watch the ship negotiate among polar ice and spot wildlife.
 Most ships also offer a lounge area, library, and other public gathering places.
 Exact facilities vary from vessel to vessel.
 Some of the luxury boats also include a Jacuzzi, pool, gym, etc. Just let us know if you have a specific interest!

 Food is plentiful, but typically not gourmet quality on any vessel.
 Most vessels offer 3-4 course menus that can accommodate vegetarians or other special dietary preferences if notified in advance.
 The best menus are generally found on the luxury expedition ships.
 Fresh fruits/ vegetables are likely to be exhausted on any of the longer itineraries.
 If you have a favorite snack, bring it along.

 Yes.
-Most Antarctic vessels provide a doctor onboard.
+Most Antarctic vessels provide a doctor on board.
 Access to advanced medical care is extremely limited.
 Travelers with pre-existing medical conditions should speak with their personal physicians before booking.

 Yes.
 For most landings, food and drink is prohibited onshore.
 Travelers will also be asked to observe a pack it in, pack it out travel philosophy.
 Every effort is made to minimize our impact on the areas we visit to protect the wildlife and environment.